ebruchez/ebruchez.github.io/pages/typewriter-collection-completed-restorations.md

 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_3330.jpg"/>
     <figcaption>1942 - This humble Underwood "S" was bought for cheap.
 It smelled terrible.
-But after solid cleaning, polishing, and a new platen, it is one of my favorite machines.</figcaption>
+But after solid cleaning, polishing, and a new platen, it is one of my favorite machines.
+It also has new 3D printed feet.</figcaption>
 </figure>
 <figure>
     <img src="/assets/pages/typewriter-completed-restorations/IMG_4249.jpg"/>